 Don’t misunderstand.
 Monthly KPIs showing your supply chain’s performance, on-time delivery percentage, and expenses remain valuable.
 However, waiting a month or more to discover 30% of your shipments last month went to the spot market and cost you 40% more because your qualified core carriers are rejecting 25% of your tenders does you no good.
 That is old news — the money is gone, and it’s not coming back.

 3. Incomplete visibility is hindering your logistics strategy.

 Are my business processes and rules, some of which are legacy to my company, addressing the right issues and compliance needs of today?
-Do they incentivize correct behavior; or are they hindering decision-making in a way that sub-optimizes performance?
+Do they incentivize correct behavior, or are they hindering decision-making in a way that limits performance?

-Do I see the entire lifecycle of the transaction and all the elements that can affect service and cost with correct, accurate and complete data to make informed, effective and fast decisions?
+Do I see the entire transaction cycle and all elements that can affect service and cost with timely, accurate, and complete data to make informed, effective, and fast decisions?
 Are my current tools enabling or inhibiting my ability to be flexible and responsive?

 Without data to show your entire supply chain, any visibility software will be limited in the value it can provide.
 The key is to identify a data-driven visibility provider that can integrate all data sources to provide the most complete, accurate, and timely picture of your operations.
 Once this is achieved, proactive, prescriptive insights and analytics can be created that provide value, trust, and accuracy to the business.